Barcelona School of Economics

-The Barcelona School of Economics (BSE) is an institution for research and graduate education in economics, finance, data science, and the social sciences located in Barcelona, Spain.
+The Barcelona School of Economics (BSE) is an institute for research and graduate education in Economics, Finance, Data Science, and the social sciences located in Barcelona, Spain.

-The school's academic offer includes Master's degrees as well as summer schools, professional courses, and in-company training.

 BSE research has been ranked among the top Economics Departments in the world.

+The BSE Summer Forum is a major annual conference where economists present their latest work across dozens of topics in Economics research.

+The Calvó-Armengol International Prize is awarded every two years by BSE and the Government of Andorra to a researcher in Economics or social sciences who is not older than 40 years old for significant contributions to the theory and comprehension of the mechanisms of social interaction.

-The school is accredited by the Catalan University Quality Assurance Agency (AQU).
+The Barcelona School of Economics is accredited by the Catalan University Quality Assurance Agency (AQU).

+BSE's education programs includes Master's degrees as well as summer schools, executive education courses, and in-company training.

 History

 Established as the Barcelona Graduate School of Economics (Barcelona GSE), the institution was legally recognized by the Government of Catalonia in October 2006 as a foundation dedicated to higher education.

 The School was created with the objective to foster scientific cooperation between four existing academic and research units in Barcelona: